mozilla/solitude/docs/topics/braintree.rst

 ----

 A sale is a one off payment to call the Braintree Transaction API.
-For more information see the `Braintree documentation <https://developers.braintreepayments.com/javascript+python/reference/request/transaction/sale>`_.
+For more information see the `Braintree transaction documentation <https://developers.braintreepayments.com/javascript+python/reference/request/transaction/sale>`_.

 This should not be used for subscriptions.